What your child learns at early learning services

 Te Whāriki’s four principles are interwoven with these learning areas:

-Because learning happens everywhere and all the time, the connections your child makes about their learning between home and their ECE service and kōhanga reo helps them build strong learning foundations.
+Because learning happens everywhere and all the time, the connections your child makes about their learning between home and their early learning service and kōhanga reo helps them build strong learning foundations.

 - make links across time and place